 A 2014 study determined that residential housing would be a better fit for the site than retail.
 The Dakota County Community Development Authority (CDA) opted to redevelop the site themselves in order to create more affordable housing.
 Phase one will include a 54-unit, three-story building of workforce housing.
 Once they can see the response to the first building, there are plans for a second.

 After some back and forth, this project got a thumb’s up from the city’s Economic Development Authority in March, then bypassed the Planning Commission due to COVID-19 and was approved by the City Council.
-Now it’s coming back before the Planning Commission for plat approval on July 21, 2020.
+During the groundbreaking ceremony, the project’s history was acknowledged.

 A Little History